Zero-dimensional models for gravitational and scalar QED decoherence: Scalar gravity model

 Quantizing and expressing the Hamiltonian (\ref{gravham2eq}) in terms of the oscillator system and bath creation and annihilation operators, which are defined through the respective relations $x = \sqrt{\frac{\hbar}{2M\Omega}} (a + a^{\dag})$, $p = i \sqrt{\frac{M\Omega\hbar }{2}}(a^\dag -a)$, $q_i = \sqrt{\frac{\hbar}{2m\omega_i}} (a_i + a_i^{\dag})$, $p_i = i \sqrt{\frac{m\omega_i\hbar }{2}}(a_i^\dag -a_i)$, the scalar gravity model Hamiltonian is

-where the system-bath coupling is redefined as $\lambda_i=\sqrt{\frac{\hbar}{2m\omega_i}}\lambda$.
+where the system-bath coupling is redefined as $\lambda_i=\sqrt{\frac{\hbar}{2m\omega_i}}\lambda_i$.
 We recognize in Eq. (\ref{classical GR Hamiltonian}) the familiar form of the standard optomechanical Hamiltonian, but with a bath of mechanical oscillator modes (labelled by index $i$) in contrast to the usually considered situation of just one mechanical mode \cite{aspelmeyer2014}.

 Solving for the quantum evolution, we will make the common assumption that the system and bath are in an initial product state $\rho_{s} \otimes \rho_{\mathrm{bath}}$.
 While the latter assumption facilitates solving for the quantum dynamics, it is not always justified experimentally, since it necessarily requires that the system quantum state can be sufficiently isolated and prepared quickly enough compared to the interaction time scale with the bath degrees of freedom.
 While such an approximation may be justified for an electromagnetic environment under certain conditions, a mass-energy system can never be isolated from its gravitational environment.
 Nevertheless, as we shall see, the ability to solve exactly for the scalar gravity model quantum dynamics will give insights into the consequences of assuming a product state.

 It is convenient to work in a basis of system number states and bath coherent states $|n,\{\alpha_i\}\rangle$; the time evolution for such a state can be written as:

 Following the analysis of Ref. \cite{bose1997}, Eq.~(\ref{GR evolution}) can be evaluated as:

 Supposing the bath to initially be in a thermal state, we can express its initial density matrix in the coherent basis as follows \cite{bose1999scheme}: